What is Doxycycline?

 Doxycycline is an antibiotic used to treat a range of bacterial infections, including chlamydia.
 Doxycycline is the first choice treatment option for chlamydia because it is proven to be highly effective.[1]

 Chlamydia is the most common bacterial sexually transmitted disease (STI) in the world.
-A recent WHO estimate put chlamydia infection rates at 127 million per year.
+According to WHO, in 2020 the estimated global rate of new infections was 128.5 million.
 It’s most common amongst teenagers and young people, and is transmitted through unprotected sex.

 Common symptoms include: